realpython/realpython-blog/2016/2016-05-10-deploying-a-django-app-and-postgresql-to-aws-elastic-beanstalk.markdown

 *What's happening?*

 * `DJANGO_SETTINGS_MODULE: "iotd.settings"` - adds the path to the settings module.
-* `"PYTHONPATH": "/opt/python/current/app/iotd:$PYTHONPATH"` - updates our `PYTHONPATH` so Python can find the modules in our application.
-(Note that the use of the full path is necessary.)
+* `"PYTHONPATH": "/opt/python/current/app/iotd:$PYTHONPATH"` - updates our `PYTHONPATH` so Python can find the modules in our application. *This path may vary depending on your setup!
+See [this comment](https://realpython.com/blog/python/deploying-a-django-app-and-postgresql-to-aws-elastic-beanstalk/#comment-2849390172) for more details.* (Note that the use of the full path is necessary.)
 * `WSGIPath: iotd/iotd/wsgi.py` sets our WSGI Path.
 * `NumProcesses: 3` and `NumThreads: 20` - updates the number of processes and threads used to run our WSGI application.
 * `"/static/": "www/static/"` sets our static files path.